PhilipYip1988/python-tutorials/spyder_install_ubuntu/readme.md

 <img src='./images/img_057.png' alt='img_057' width='600'/>

-The binary `ls` can be used to view all the files:
+The binary `ls` can be used to list all the files in the current working directory:

 ```bash
 ls